GavinHuttley/tib/_sources/python/types.rst.txt

 Casting to a dict requires more work, as the original data type must have a shape that matches the required ``key, value`` pair pattern.

-.. topic:: You Try

-    Try creating a list that can be converted to a dict using the ``dict()`` command.

 Objects to strings
 ^^^^^^^^^^^^^^^^^^